NDAK14005U Randomised Algorithms (RA)

-Randomized algorithms are often far superior to their traditional deterministic counterparts, both in efficiency and simplicity.
-Many computational tasks are fundamentally impossible without randomization.
-However, mastering randomized algorithms requires a basic mathematical understanding of the relevant combinatorial probability theory, and therefore a regular algorithms course will normally either skip them, or teach them very superficially.
-Randomization is a way of thinking, that needs a proper introduction.
-Applications in many areas will be considered, e.g., graph algorithms, machine learning, distributed computing, and geometry, but the focus will be on the general understanding, the goal being to give the students the foundation needed to understand and use randomization, no matter what application area they may later be interested in.
+Randomised algorithms are often far superior to their traditional deterministic counterparts, both in efficiency and simplicity.
+Many computational tasks are fundamentally impossible without randomisation.
+However, mastering randomised algorithms requires a basic mathematical understanding of the relevant combinatorial probability theory, and therefore a regular algorithms course will normally either skip them or teach them very superficially.
+Randomisation is a way of thinking, that needs a proper introduction.
+Applications in many areas will be considered, e.g., graph algorithms, machine learning, distributed computing, and geometry, but the focus will be on the general understanding, the goal being to give the students the foundation needed to understand and use randomisation, no matter what application area they may later be interested in.

-The relevant combinatorial probability theory and randomized techniques in algorithms:
+The relevant combinatorial probability theory and randomised techniques in algorithms:

 - Moments and Deviations

 - Tail Inequalities

 - Proving bounds on the expected running time of randomised algorithms

 - Explaining methods for bounding the probability that a random variable deviates far from its expectation

 - Applying the probabilistic method to prove the existence of e.g. algorithms

 - Giving simple and efficient algorithms and data structures using randomisation where more traditional deterministic approaches are more cumbersome or less efficient